 However, overfishing is posing a threat to the sustainability of fisheries resources and the marine environment.
 Therefore, it is urgent that the international community make further efforts to adopt and implement the Port State Measures Agreement (PSMA) of the Food and Agriculture Organization of the United Nations (FAO).

-According to 2022 FAO data, global seafood consumption has doubled since 50 years ago.
-This increase has quadrupled global fish production in at least the past 50 years, leading to fishing and exploitation at full capacity in nearly 90% of the world's fish stocks.
+According to 2022 data from the FAO, global seafood consumption has doubled since 50 years ago.
+This increase has pushed global fish production up fourfold in at least the past 50 years, leading to fishing and exploitation at full capacity in nearly 90% of the world's fish stocks.

 Overexploitation and overfishing have posed serious threats to the sustainability of aquatic resources, disrupting biodiversity or weakening ecosystem functions, with the worst consequence being the risk of "wiping out" aquatic resources.

-One of the greatest threats to national and regional efforts to conserve marine ecosystems and achieve sustainable fisheries development is overfishing, which is illegal, unreported and unregulated (IUU) fishing.
+One of the biggest threats to national and regional efforts to conserve marine ecosystems and achieve sustainable fisheries development is overfishing, which is illegal, unreported and unregulated (IUU) fishing.

 Meanwhile, the existence of seaports that allow IUU fishing vessels to dock and bring illegal catches into the domestic market remains a pressing issue.